Conditions Long-Chain L-3 Hydroxyacyl-CoA Dehydrogenase Deficiency

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.

-Your baby will need to be on a restricted diet in order to avoid high-fat foods that his or her body cannot break down.
+Your baby will need to be on a restricted diet in order to avoid high-fat foods that their body cannot break down.
 A nutritionist or dietician can help you plan an appropriate diet for your child.

 Your baby will also need to eat often because long periods of time without food can trigger many of the signs mentioned in the Early Signs section.